-- USB drive files not showing but space used.
+- USB drive files are not showing but space is used

 Part 1.
-Why Is Your USB Drive Not Showing Files and Folders
+Why Is My USB Drive Not Showing Files and Folders

 If your pen drive data is not showing on Windows, it may be caused by the following reasons: